Dudley Riggs (American football)

 Thomas Dudley Riggs (January 28, 1875 - May 22, 1913) was an All-American football player.
 He played for Princeton University and was selected as an All-American in 1895.

-Early years
+Early life

 Riggs was the son of Lawrason Riggs, a well-known banker of Baltimore, Maryland.
 The family had founded and operated Riggs Bank, which financed Samuel Morse's invention of the telegraph in 1845 and lent $16 million to the United States to fund the Mexican–American War.
 Riggs received his elementary training in a Baltimore private school and later attended St. Paul's School, a private preparatory school in Concord, New Hampshire.

 All-American football player at Princeton

 After completing his studies at St. Paul's, Riggs enrolled at Princeton University.
 He followed his older brother, Jesse Riggs, to Princeton.
 Jesse had been an All-American for Princeton's football team, and Dudley followed in his older brother's footsteps by joining the Princeton football team.
 In September 1893, a newspaper account compared Dudley to his older brother:Another new man that gives much promise is a brother of the great Jesse Riggs, '92.
 This one's name is Dudley and he weighs 185 pounds -- not bad to begin with.
 It is said he is another Jesse, built like him, a football fighter of his spirit and just as tricky as the big guard ...

 By 1895, Riggs weighed 211 pounds and was 6-feet, 1-inch in height.
 He played center for Princeton's varsity football team in 1894 and left guard in 1895.
 At the end of the 1895 season, Riggs was selected as an All-American.
 He graduated from Princeton with a Bachelor of Science degree as part of the class of 1897.